-• Information will be obtained from each new client as to what other community services they are receiving and the costing of these services.

-- The assessment will be based on the client's own statement of income in the form of an application for review of fees.
-Sighting of bank statements will not be required but a paper trail must be kept by the service in order to ensure no internal abuse of process. - Information obtained about a client's income and expenditure will be treated as private and confidential. - Clients will be asked to advise Meals on Wheels within 30 days of any significant change in circumstances, which may alter status in relation to the payment/non-payment of fees (eg. compensation payment ceases etc.). - Clients, potential clients and their advocates may lodge an appeal with the Commonwealth Home Support Program Services Coordinator (the Community Service Officer's direct supervisor) if they are unhappy with the level or extent of fees charged. - This can be done in writing or by telephone and only requires that the client ask the Coordinator to review their fees. - All clients will be advised of the appeal process.
+- Information will be obtained from each new client as to what other community services they are receiving and the costing of these services. - The assessment will be based on the client's own statement of income in the form of an application for review of fees.
+Sighting of bank statements will not be required but a paper trail must be kept by the service in order to ensure no internal abuse of process. - Information obtained about a client's income and expenditure will be treated as private and confidential.